coderefinery/documentation/_episodes/03-tools.md

   - Choose the right tool for the right reason.
 keypoints:
   - Some popular solutions make reproducibility and maintenance of multiple code versions difficult.
-  - Do not reinvent the wheel - learn from large and busy open source projects.
 ---

 ## Comments in the source code